chdonncha/steam-wrapper-launcher/README.md

 - Steam launches a game with unexpected parameters and it crashes or misbehaves
 - You use a mod launcher that can’t accept Steam’s `%command%`
 - You want a clean, silent handoff from Steam to your real game launcher

----

-## 📝 License

-MIT — free to use, modify, and redistribute.